Bira/octopus-carnival/_drafts/rpg-cyberpunk.md

-This particular barnacle became so associated with the cyberpunk genre as a whole that it seems to have ended up as one of the foundational grievances of transhumanism, which reacted to it by basically agreeing that augmentations make you less human, but then saying that being human wasn't all that to begin with.
+This particular barnacle became so associated with the cyberpunk genre as a whole that it seems to have ended up as one of the foundational grievances of transhumanism, which reacted to it by basically agreeing that augmentations make you less human, but then saying that being human wasn't all that great to begin with.
 In real life, of course, you have plenty of stories of people who felt _more_ human after acquiring prosthetic limbs or other therapeutic implants.